NieneB/InternshipReport/index.md

 In <a class="xref" href="#schemeHL"> figure 3 </a> the overview of the H&L project is shown.
 Starting form the bottom with data sources, like cadastre maps, historical geo data and collections.
 This will be linked to the historical geocoder in a uniform way.
 So applications (top of the scheme) can easily search and find the geo data.
 Providing funcitons to search through time, location, bounding box, source, toponyms etc.
 (“erfgeo,” n.d., “Erfgoed & Locatie,” n.d.)

-Examples of data that the geocoder contains are; old toponyms, dissapeard villages, geometries of departments form 1830, ubanisation through out the years, municipalities and their origin ect.
+Examples of data that the geocoder contains are; old toponyms, disappeared villages, geometries of departments form 1830, urbanisation throughout the years, municipalities and their origin etc.

 The data of the field-names can be regarded as a source of the H&L project.
 This has to be made uniform the system of the geocoder to eventually be able to build easy web-applications on top of the find API.
-This has not been done in this research for the poject was not fully developed at the stage.
+This has not been done in this research for the project was not fully developed at the stage.
 For the future, the data might be taken up into the H&L project.

 ##Geo-visualization